Rana5Ahmed/ATM-Microprocessor/README.md

 The Bank has 3 presaved accounts , the first user has 12345 in his bank account, the second user has 5000 in her account and the final pre-saved account has 4500 in his balance money.
  ### Scan
+ In this function we take the money which the user enter, and make sure it's a valid number to enter and under 50000$ as the maximumm balance in account is fifty thousand.

  ### Deposit
  In this function we will face 3 Cases: